raminrasoulinezhad/DeepBenchVerilog/README.md

 ## Directories and Files:

     DeepBenchVerilog
     ├── codes                   --> codes and scripts we used for this work │   ├── GEMMs_and_RNNs
+    │   └── CNNs
     │       ├── hls4ml_wrapper
     │       └── keras_generator
     ├── verilog                 --> Include are benchmar kernels in Verilog.
+    │   ├── hls4ml_instances
+    │   ├── Training            --> DeepBench equivalents
+    │   └── inference           --> DeepBench equivalents
     └── docs                    --> some selected manuals in pdf

 ## How to redo our work:

-Up to now, we only prepared the GEMM and RNN cases.
+### GEMMs and RNNs:

+We used Vivado HLS sample project, matrix_multipy, to implement different matrix multiplicaiton operations.
 To do so:

 1- Open Vivado HLS tool (we used v2018.2)

     vivado_hls &

-2- Open the sample projects list and select matrix_multipy.
+2- Open the `sample projects` and select `matrix_multipy`.

-3- Then, copy the `.cpp` and `.h` files from `repo_addr/codes/GEMMs_and_RNNs/` to the main project directory.
-Note, you will replace three files and add a new file, named "matrix_multiply_custom.h".
+3- Then, copy all the `.cpp` and `.h` files from `repo_addr/codes/GEMMs_and_RNNs/` to the main directory of the created project.
+Note, you will replace three files and add a new file, named `matrix_multiply_custom.h`.

-4- Then, add the new file to the project files on Vivado HSL.
+4- Then, add the new file (`matrix_multiply_custom.h`) to the Vivado HLS project.

     project --> add source ..

-5- run the compilation and synthesis process.
+5- Tun the compilation and synthesis process.
 The used script is located at `repo_addr/codes/GEMMs_and_RNNs/script.tcl`

-## Architecture details:

-### GEMMs and RNNs:
+6- to generate thifferent kernel results modify the matrix operation dimentions located in `matrix_multiply.h`.

 **Precision:**
-The arithmetic precision is defined at `repo_addr/codes/GEMMs_and_RNNs/matrix_multipy.h`:
+The arithmetic precision is defined at `matrix_multiply.h` file:

-    Data precision = 8 bit // (ap_uint<8>)
+    typedef ap_uint<8> MATRIX_T;

 This is suitable for architecture research such as PIR-DSP (https://ieeexplore.ieee.org/document/8735533)

 **Architecture:**

-We used Cascade architecture, which is optimized for fixed-point arithmetics for high throughput.
+We used Cascade architecture, which is optimized for fixed-point arithmetics for high throughput (look `matrix_multiply.h`).

-    ARCH_OPT = 4                // Cascade
+    const int ARCH_OPT = 4;                // Cascade

 Adder-tree architecture is not suitable as it is optimized for floating-point arithmetic.
 This is based on comments at Vivado HLS libraries.

-    ARCH_OPT = 3                // Adder-tree
+    const int ARCH_OPT = 3;               // Adder-tree

 **Unrolling factors**